goldn light shines on a long, winding road.

 Lactation Breaks/Breastfeeding

-Lactation breaks are reasonable paid break times that employees who are nursing may take to express breast milk in addition to their legally required paid and unpaid breaks.
+Lactation breaks are reasonable paid breaks that employees who are nursing may take to express breast milk, in addition to their legally required paid and unpaid breaks.

 For more information, see Personnel Rule 7.2 Pregnancy Disability Leave and/or contact the Department’s City of Seattle Human Resources representative.